lindXdeep/SortingLinkedList/README.md

 # Sorting the Doubly linked list with different types of data and working with it

-   Name         : Sorting the Doubly linked list with different types of data and working with it Author       : MrLinder.
+   Author       : MrLinder.
    Version      : v1.0.
    Date         : 16.04.2015/1:41 -